 In your firewall, you can now just open access to the two QuotaGuard Static IPs in order to work with your cloud app.

-You can also map domain that you own to the existing inbound proxy.
-To map custom domain click on "Add Custom Domain" and enter domain name and optionally upload SSL certificate.
+You can also map the domain that you own to the existing inbound proxy.
+To map custom domain click on "Add Custom Domain" and enter the domain name and optionally upload SSL certificate.

 At the last step you will see details about necessary DNS record changes for the custom domain.

 Our self-service automated setup on QuotaGuard Static supports SSL by default.